andreas-zeller/andreas-zeller.github.io/README.md

 Our **research projects** involve generating software tests, automated debugging and repair, analyzing mobile systems, analyzing user interfaces, and more; see our papers below for details.
 Our **solutions** typically apply and combine several techniques including dynamic analysis, static analysis, specification mining, test generation, natural language processing, machine learning, and formal languages.

-My largest project in 2020 is [The Fuzzing Book](https://www.fuzzingbook.org/)&mdash;an interactive textbook on test generation ("fuzzing") techniques.
+My largest project in 2020 was [The Fuzzing Book](https://www.fuzzingbook.org/)&mdash;an interactive textbook on test generation ("fuzzing") techniques.
 You can execute and edit the code right in your browser.
-Right now, I am working on a sibling project, called "The Debugging Book", and exploring automated debugging techniques; this will go live early 2021.
+For 2021, I am working on a sibling project, called "The Debugging Book", and exploring automated debugging techniques.
+Stay tuned!

 ## Current Papers